ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 # Retrieving service endpoints
 {: #retrieve-endpoints}

 The service endpoints that the cluster exposes are made available to you as `service keys` (aka service credentials).
-Note that getting the cluster credentials via the service keys is being deprecated.

 You can fetch the service endpoints by:
 * [Using the {{site.data.keyword.Bluemix_notm}} CLI](#obtaining-the-service-endpoints-using-the-ibm-cloud-cli)
 * [Using the {{site.data.keyword.Bluemix_notm}} REST API](#obtaining-the-service-endpoints-using-the-ibm-cloud-rest-api)
 * [From the {{site.data.keyword.Bluemix_notm}} console](#obtaining-the-service-endpoints-from-the-ibm-cloud-console)

+The service endpoints do not expose the cluster credentials.
 To get the cluster credentials, see [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials).

 ## Obtaining the service endpoints using the {{site.data.keyword.Bluemix_notm}} CLI